Boundary Layer Estimates in Stochastic Homogenization: Argument for Proposition : Fluctuation estimates for the boundary layer corrector

-Having calculated the derivative of $F$ with respect to changes in the coefficient field $a$ in the previous step, we now seek to control the terms on the right-hand side of \eqref{MalliavinDerivative} by obtaining suitable estimates for $v_1, v_2$, and $h$.
-For this, the main tool is the following weighted Meyers estimate:
+Having calculated the derivative of $F^{\eps}$ with respect to changes in the coefficient field $a^{\eps}$ in the previous step, we now seek to control the terms on the right-hand side of \eqref{MalliavinDerivative} by obtaining suitable estimates for $v^{\eps}_1, v^{\eps}_2$, and $h^{\eps}$.

+For this, the main tool is a weighted Meyers estimate, the proof of which relies on a large-scale regularity result for $a$-harmonic functions on $\domain$ with homogeneous Dirichlet boundary data.
+In particular, it relies on: